asemio/ohana-api-docs/source/includes/_locations.md

 --------- | ------- | -----------
 page | 1 | The particular page of results.
 per_page | 30 | Amount of locations to return per page, up to 100.
+categoryid | null | the service category with which to filter locations